 The process of collective bargaining has been arduous yet very fulfilling.
 From the beginning the philosophy of Local 394 has been predicated on a mutual concern to provide the highest quality of education possible for Hammond's children.
 Another tenet of our philosophy has been the notion that an educational system based on the involvement of teachers in the decision making process will lead to the highest quality of education, enhance the practice of teaching, and foster human dignity for all.
 During this process Local 394 pioneered the concept of a "living contract" which incorporated the concept of both distributed bargaining and integrated bargaining, as well as interest based bargaining all of which enable the parties to respond more quickly to issues which demand immediate attention.

 Now we are entering unchartered territory.
 The Indiana General Assembly has made it more difficult for the bargaining agent to represent teachers through the traditional collective bargaining process.
 However, the culture of collaboration and shared decision making is so deeply embedded in the Hammond school system that the parties have agreed to continue with that philosophy.
 Therefore, several sub committees have been established that embrace the notion of transparency and shared decision making in a manner that has actually strengthen Local 394 in its efforts to represent teachers.
-The school 2014-2015 saw the distribution of a teacher handbook which spelled out rules and regulations regarding working conditions.
-The following committees played an integral part of the decision making process in Hammond: Cash flow, Healthcare, Evaluation, Compensation as well as working with the administration in developing a human capital infrastructure at each school site.
+The following committees play an integral part of the decision-making process in Hammond: Cash flow, Healthcare, Evaluation, Compensation as well as working with the administration in developing a human capital infrastructure at each school site.